DavidDarlington/InstagramScraper/README.md

 --interactive -i    Enables interactive login challenge solving.
 Has 2 modes: SMS and Email

+--retry-forever     Retry download attempts endlessly when errors are received

 --tag               Scrapes the specified hashtag for media.

 --filter            Scrapes the specified hashtag within a user's media.